-<select> drop-down menu was all the rage.
-Now, its all about the “three line” toggle menu, drawer-style nav and animated side panels (Facebook-a-like).
-Hope these resources help you:
+<select> drop-down menu, now, its all about the “three line” (or hamburger menu), toggle menu, drawer-style navs and animated side panels.

 Basic Responsive “Three Line” Menu (CSS & jQuery)

 This tutorial shows you how to, with a relatively short amount of code, progressively enhance a responsive site and build a “three line” responsive menu without adding additional markup to the page.
 All additional markup will be included dynamically using jQuery.

 With this approach to responsive navigation, you’re shown how to accommodate large, multi-level menus using media queries and jQuery, whilst trying to keep the markup as simple as possible and any external resources kept a minimum.

 The aim is to build, on larger screens, a horizontal drop-down menu, with up to two levels of sub-menus that appear when the parent element is hovered over.
 And on smaller screens, a menu button that will display the menu vertically, displaying sub-menus when the parent element is clicked or touched.

 This tutorial with show you how to, when the browser window is at mobile sizes, build a navigation bar that will “magically” transform into a dropdown list at mobile sizes and at tablet sizes and up, will remain as the horizontal menu bar.

 jPanelMenu is a jQuery plugin that creates an animated paneled-style menu (like the type seen in the mobile versions of Facebook and Google).
 The animation is handled by CSS transitions for browsers that support it and are hardware-accelerated on supporting devices, so the animations are silky smooth.
 For browsers that do not support CSS transitions, the jQuery animation engine is used as a fallback.